 I don't know who is your father.
 It was too dark to see any of them.
-They at night we came and took three of s including Bess.
-They said they were told to break us in.
+They came at night and took we three including Bess to the curing shed.
+Shadows of men sat on barrels, then stood.
+They said they were told to break we in.
 There is no protection.
 To be female in this place is to be an open wound that cannot heal.
 Even if scars form, the festering is ever below.

-I welcomed the sharks in the sea but they avoided me as if knowing I preferred their teeth to the chains around my neck my waist my ankles.
-When the canoe heeled some of we jumped, others were pulled under and we did not see their blood swirl until we were retrieved and placed under guard.
+Long app We sang in the barrocoons .
+Some of we fought.
+Mostly we slept or wept.
+Then the new men divided we and placed we in small boats.
+I welcomed the circling sharks but they avoided me as if knowing I preferred their teeth to the chains around my neck my waist my ankles.
+When the canoe heeled some of we jumped, others were pulled under and we did not see their blood swirl until we alive ones were retrieved and placed under guard.
 Once on the big ship we saw for the first time rats and it was hard to figure out how to die.
-Some of we tried some of we did.
-Refusing to eat the toiled yam.
+Some of we tried; some of we did.
+Refusing to eat the oiled yam.
+Strangling we throat.
+Other ways too.
+Who could tell in that moaning and crying in the dark, in the awfulness?
+It is one matter to live in your own waste; it is another to live in another's.